Annotating Assignment Files Using Built-In Moodle Annotation

 Downloading the files from Moodle

-- On your iPad, log in to Moodle in Safari.
+- On your iPad, log in to Moodle using Safari.

 - Go to the Moodle Assignment you want to add annotations to and click the Submissions link.